environmentallyconsciouscoder/api-mini-group-project/README.md

 ## Approaches

 We are a team of 3, and our approach to the task begins with designing the API structure and service layer functionality.
-Next, we will collaboratively code the solution, with one team member taking the lead as the driver.
+Next, we have collaboratively code the solution, with one team member taking the lead as the driver.

 ### API Structure